The Sun inside of her was made to rise with her Moon.

-Yet her hopes for freedom come to a crashing halt when a stranger arrives bearing the mark of her assigned lifemate, and he threatens war if she isn’t turned over into his care.
-But a lifemate is not part of the plan.
-Her dreams, of choosing her own path and being the master of her own will, weaken as her Moon seeks to claim his Sun.
+Until those plans crash around her as a stranger arrives bearing the mark of her assigned lifemate—a man of power who threatens war and upheaves the courts on her behalf.
+Zara's hopes of choosing her own path and being the master of her own will weaken as her Moon seeks to claim his Sun.

-Is it possible that this stranger, with gentle blue eyes and a ready smile, didn’t come to be her new master?
-That there could be more to his tale?
+But is it possible that this stranger, with gentle blue eyes and a ready smile, didn’t come to be her new master?
+Could there be more to his offer?

-Zara soon finds that neither her captivity nor her parents’ deaths were mere random attacks.
-And by returning to Cadrebia, she may have put the future of the royal line—and her Moon—in jeopardy.
-While Zara breathes in her first taste of freedom, her enemies move in, seeking to rob Cadrebia of its blessed prophecy.
+Zara soon learns that neither her captivity nor her parents’ deaths were mere random attacks.
+By returning to Cadrebia, she may have jeopardized the future of the royal line—and her Moon.
+As Zara savors her first taste of freedom, her enemies move in, determined to rob Cadrebia of its blessed prophecy.

-To keep what she holds dear, Zara must rise above the pain and uncertainty to claim the lifemate assigned to her, or more than her freedom will be stolen this time.
+To protect what she holds dear, Zara must rise above the pain and uncertainty to claim the lifemate assigned to her or risk losing more than her freedom.

 Perfect for those who enjoy: young adult fantasy, romance, and/or speculative fiction.